davewasthere/davewasthere/src/pages/posts/2015-well-that-was-an-interesting-year.md

 A trip to SA ended up being our first out-of-state trip this year.
 We had hoped to drive up and see my cousins in Surfers, but Michelle had her car backed into in a car park, and the guy left false details, so had to get that sorted out, which put the kibosh on that idea.
 Bonus about SA is our respective sisters both live there, so the kids got to see cousins from both sides.

+We'd also hoped to get back to my step-sister's wedding in Auckland, but getting a passport for Pickle in a timely manner ended up being impossible.

 <figure class="image">
 <img src="/travel/2015/adelaide-gardens.jpg" />
 <figcaption>Cousins catch up at Adelaide Botanic Gardens</figcaption>